integrativemodeling/PM_NPC_Assembly/data/README.md

 ### This directory contains the input information for the NPC assembly model and code for pre-processing that information.

 #### qfluor_data - series of csv files with FCS data for each protein used in model scoring.
 For each protein, the intensity as a function of time is listed for independent experiments.
+This is then converted into the mean and standard deviation as a function of time (Exp_data.txt).

 #### fit_etdata_with_gmm - code to fit a gmm to experimental mrc profiles.
 Fitting is done using gmconvert.
 We used 150 Gaussians for fitting. (qsub run_gmconvert2.sh)